LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 connection.
 Lasso will open up to 5 outgoing SMTP connections at a time.
 Lasso selects messages to send in order of priority, but once it connects to an SMTP server it delivers as many messages as possible.
-This means that a batch send to an SMTP server will contain high-priority messages as well as medium- and low-priority messages.
+This means that a batch send to an SMTP server will contain high-priority messages as well as medium and low-priority messages.

 .. note::